Audit firm’s appeal in Livent case seen as bellwether for industry, shareholders

 Canada’s largest shareholder coalition is urging the Supreme Court of Canada to send a message to the accounting profession that auditors must not allow themselves to be “pushed around” by management.

-The Canadian Coalition for Good Governance, which represents most of Canada’s largest institutional investors, is intervening in a Supreme Court hearing scheduled for Feb.
+The Canadian Coalition for Good Governance (CCGG), which represents most of Canada’s largest institutional investors, is intervening in a Supreme Court hearing scheduled for Feb.
 15 into the long-running legal dispute between Livent Inc. and its former audit firm Deloitte LLP.

 The failed theatre company, represented by its special receiver, is suing Deloitte for negligence, arguing the auditors overlooked warning signs prior to the firm’s collapse in 1998, particularly in Livent’s controversial 1997 financial results.